-- Northwood Merit Scholarships Eligibility for the Presidential, Freedom, Free-Enterprise, Entrepreneur, and the Liberty scholarships is limited to traditional undergraduate students who have demonstrated excellent academic and extracurricular performance.
+- Northwood Merit Scholarships Eligibility for the Presidential, Freedom, Free-Enterprise, Entrepreneur, and the Liberty scholarships is limited to traditional students who have demonstrated excellent academic and ACT/SAT test performance.
 They are renewable provided the student maintains the required grade point average as determined after each fall semester.
-Quantities are limited and availability is on a first-come, first-served basis. - Private Donor Scholarships Primarily for upper class undergraduate students, the scholarship committee awards these scholarships based on undergraduate academic performance.
+Quantities are limited and availability is on a first-come, first-served basis for first-time freshman. - Private Donor Scholarships Primarily for upper class students, the scholarship committee awards these scholarships based on Northwood undergraduate academic performance.
 Selections are based on requirements specified by donors and information provided by students.
-Scholarship applications, descriptions of scholarships, and instructions for application are available December 1 of each year.
-Visit the Financial Aid section of our website (www.northwood.edu) for more information and to apply. - Northwood Grants Awarded annually to undergraduate students based on demonstrated annual financial need resulting from completion of the FAFSA every year. - Athletic Scholarships These awards are determined by the coaching staff and are applied according to the policies of the Athletic Department. - Family Tuition Scholarships For new incoming fall undergraduate students; if two or more traditional dependent students from the same family attend full-time in the traditional undergraduate program for the fall and spring semesters, each undergraduate student will receive \$1,500 during the spring semester. - Alumni Scholarships For new incoming fall students who are dependents of a Northwood University alumnus.
+Visit the Financial Aid section of our website (www.northwood.edu) for more information and to opt-in to the application process. - Northwood Grants Awarded to students based on demonstrated financial need resulting from completion of the FAFSA every year.
+Quantities are limited. - Athletic Scholarships These awards are determined by the coaching staff and are applied according to the policies of the Athletic Department. - Family Tuition Scholarships Eligible if two or more traditional dependent students from the same family attend full-time in the traditional undergraduate program for the fall and spring semesters, each undergraduate student will receive \$1,500 during the spring semester. - Alumni Scholarships For new incoming fall students who are dependents of a Northwood University alumnus.